Alicodee/SI-finder/README.md

 # SI-finder

-This is the git repository of "SI-Finder: Automated Detection of Security Issues From Commit Messages using Deep learning"
+This is the git repository of "SI-Finder: Automated Identification  of Security Issues From Commit Messages using Deep learning"